Monte McNaughton: Natural Gas

 In the fall of 2018, McNaughton introduced Bill 32, the Access to Natural Gas Act.
 The legislation makes it possible to expand access to natural gas to more parts of rural and northern Ontario, as well as First Nations communities.

-During the winter of 2019, McNaughton announced that Ontario will provide $27 million towards the Nipigon Natural Gas plant, which would convert natural gas into a liquid form, so it could be a safely and economically tucked to customers.
+During the winter of 2019, McNaughton announced that Ontario will provide $27 million towards the Nipigon Natural Gas plant, which would convert natural gas into a liquid form, so it could be safely and economically trucked to customers.
 It would replace costlier fuel sources to more than 550 businesses and 5,000 homes – saving residents an estimated $181.3 million and businesses $65.3 million on energy bills over 40 years.
 The project will create between 700 and 2,800 jobs in the region.

-Minister of Labour, Immigration, Training and Skills Development (2019 – present)
+Minister of Labour, Immigration, Training and Skills Development (2019 – 2023)

 Premier Ford named McNaughton as the minister of labour on June 20, 2019.
 On October 21, 2019, the training and skills development role was transferred to McNaughton's portfolio from the Minister of Training, Colleges and Universities.
 McNaughton's new title became Minister of Labour, Training and Skills Development.